CompuTec/computec-docs/docs/appengine/plugins-user-guide/bulk-changes-on-bills-of-materials/example-usage/case-1-routing-changing-for-selected-processes.md

 # Case 1 – Routing Changing for Selected Processes

+## Requirement

-Requirement: <br/>When a routing is changed, it must be possible to replace it in the production process.
+When a routing is changed, it must be possible to replace it in the production process.
 We can change the following things:

 - Operations
 - Resources for operations